Aetna vs. UnitedHealthcare 2023

 UnitedHealthcare utilizes many of the most popular pharmacies like Walgreens, along with OptumRx for mail-order prescriptions.

 Aetna partners with CVS, Kroger, Costco, Safeway/Albertsons and other preferred pharmacies.
+Aetna OTC medications are available at these locations.
 Both carriers provide plenty of in-network pharmacy locations for a member’s needs.

 Medicare Supplement Insurance (Medigap) plans help pay for many of the out-of-pocket costs tied to Medicare Part A and Part B, such as deductibles, copayments and coinsurance.